fison67/mi_connector/README.md

 ## History
 ### Version: 0.0.2
 ```
 Added Log page.
-You can check wrong token or can't take token yourself.
+You can check for an invalid token or see if Mi Connector can not get a token.
 Fixed bugs.
 Added support devices.
 ```